ChristianKouris/ChristianKouris.github.io/README.md

 # ChristianKouris.github.io

-This is my website.
+This is the current website of Christian Kouris.

 Changes will be in changelog.md.

 TODO
 -------------

-- Make a darkmode and other themes
+- Make multiple themes (lightmode, etc.) and make a way to switch between them

-- Add page with links.
+- Add page with links

 - Think of other things to add